UPDATE: 1 killed, 1 injured in Clayton County wreck

-FARMERSBURG, Iowa -- One person was killed and another injured in a two-vehicle wreck this morning in Clayton County.
+FARMERSBURG, Iowa — One person was killed and another injured in a two-vehicle wreck Thursday morning in Clayton County.

 Delancy Miell, 30, of Robins, died from injuries sustained in the wreck, which occurred just before 9 a.m. at the intersection of U.S. 52 and Iowa 13, according to the Iowa State Patrol.